Internet Security advice for persons of interest

 For iCloud Users: Cloud Advanced Data Protection

 While you are doing this log any questionable or unnecessary devices out of your account.
-For example Google Account Security
+For example Google Account Security and Apple signed-in Devices.

 If using Gmail, go to your gmail settings and turn on "Ask before displaying external images"